levilindsey/space-debris/src/space-debris/README.md

 _See this running at [levi.codes/space-debris][demo]!_

+This is a WebGL-based space-flight simulation video game.

 To learn about the 3D WebGL-based game engine this is built on, checkout [gamex][gamex].

 TODO: Add some sort of getting set up and understanding the code docs.